-Detailed information on how you can improve your health conditions, including anxiety, stress, immunity, insomnia - just to name a few.
+Detailed information on how you can improve your health conditions, including anxiety / stress, auto immune, insomnia, hormonal imbalance, thyroid, weight loss - just to name a few.

 Our digestive process is highly dependent on the balance of beneficial bacteria throughout the digestive tract.
 Probiotics enhance digestive system function and overall wellbeing, as well as regulate immune function through interacting with the large proportion of immune cells located in our digestive system.

 When selecting a probiotic supplement, it is important to choose the right probiotic strain for the right condition, as not all are created equal.
 Probiotics are made up of a genus, species and a strain; for example, Lactobacillus (genus) plantarum (species) 299v (strain).
 Scientific evidence has shown that particular strains exert different effects within the body, making them beneficial in helping with specific health concerns.

 With the festive season upon us yet again and as a Sydney based naturopath, I thought it would be useful to provide some healthy tips to help get you through the silly season.
 During the festive season we are more likely to be indulging in alcohol and rich, sweet and fatty foods, increasing the toxic load for our poor livers to process.
 The liver is responsible for processing these nutrients and determines whether they are to be used as energy, stored as fat tissue or eliminated from the body.

 As a Sydney Naturopath, I believe that building healthy bones is important, as your bones reflect the total health of your body.